LikoKiko/Unity3D-BasicsPlayerMovementWithAnimations/README.md

  - Animations: The player character has animations for different actions like walking, running, jumping, and attacking.
 These animations are controlled using Unity’s Animator component.

 This project is a great starting point for anyone looking to understand player movement and camera control in Unity.
 It provides a solid foundation that can be expanded upon to create more complex and interactive 3D games.

+## Note
+The character design and animations are not originally mine.
+I only added the jump animation, player movement, and map.
+The rest of the assets were obtained from other sources.